grscheller/scheller-linux-archive/bash-utils/README.md

   Example: PATH=$(~/bin/pathTrim $PATH)
   ```
 ### [realPath](realPath)
-* Resolve symlinks and print out the real path for each<br>
+* Resolve symlinks and print out the real path for each
   path given on the commandline.
 Example:
   ```
   Usage: realPath /path/to/first/item another/path/to/second/item